Deconvolution in unlinked linear models: Introduction

-We believe that our results are valuable for at least two reasons: (i) Introducing a structured nonparametric deconvolution problem where parametric convergence rates are attainable, which is uncommon in classical deconvolution, and (ii) being able to achieve these rates without imposing any smoothness constraints on the noise distribution.
-Another contribution we make in this work is to propose an estimator for the conditional distribution of $Z | Y=y$ for any observed response value $y$, which can be employed to make inference about the latent linear predictor linked to this specific realisation of the response variable.
+We believe that our results are valuable for at least two reasons: (i) introducing a structured nonparametric deconvolution problem where the parametric rate of convergence is attainable, which is uncommon in classical deconvolution problems, and (ii) being able to achieve such rate of convergence without requiring restrictive assumptions on the noise distribution.
+Another important contribution we make in this work is to propose nonparametric estimators for the unconditional density of $Z$ and for the conditional density of $Z | Y=y$ for any observed response value $y$.
+Such estimators can be employed to make inference about the latent linear predictor linked to this specific realisation of the response variable.